nickysinclair/alternatives-nb/README.md

 # install jupyter notebook
 pip install notebook

-# installs convenient (optional) contributor extensions to jupyter server
+# install convenient (optional) contributor extensions to jupyter server
-# some of these extensions can be used to enable/disable extensions
+# some of these extensions can be used to enable/disable extensions in UI
 jupyter contrib nbextension install --user

 # install alternatives-nb from GitHub, install JS/CSS to jupyter server, enable